Michael-obeng-git/DATA-ENGINEERING-LAB-3/Solutions.md

 ![alt text](<WIKIPEDIA LAB/Lab Exercise 2/all_running_streams.png>)

-- Run the rest of the code in the 03_reading_from_kafka.ipynb script and write the output to console sink to check the output (the last block of code)
+- Run the rest of the code in the Kafka_streaming.ipynb script and write the output to console sink to check the output (the last block of code)
 -
   ![alt text](<WIKIPEDIA LAB/Lab Exercise 2/interactive.png>)